ruslanaprus/goit-academy-dev-hw06/README.md

 - Create a new `.sql` file and save it in the appropriate directory (`sql/postgres/` or `sql/sqlite/` depending on the database type).
 - In the `DatabaseQueryService` class, add a new method to handle this query.
 The method should be similar to the existing ones, following the pattern of passing the SQL file path and mapping the result set to a Java object.
 - In the `Constants` class, define a constant for the new SQL file path.
-- In the `AppLauncher`, you need to generate the SQL file path and call the new method within `runDatabaseOperations`.
+- In the `AppLauncher`, you need to compose the SQL file path and call the new method within `runDatabaseOperations`.
 ### 2. Connection Management

 Connections to the database are managed by the `ConnectionManager` class, which uses a connection pooling mechanism via HikariCP to efficiently handle multiple concurrent database requests while keeping the application performance optimal.
 The `ConnectionManager` is a **singleton** to ensure that only one instance manages the pool, reducing overhead and improving efficiency.